 Applicants who previously attended Mid-Atlantic Christian University and withdrew from a semester or have not attended MACU for at least one semester must reapply for admission.
-If the applicants has attended any other college or university since leaving MACU they must also submit those college or university transcript(s).
-Students currently in the middle of a semester should submit a transcript with the application and then a final transcript at the end of the semester.
+If the applicant has attended any other college or university since leaving MACU he/she must also submit those college or university transcript(s).
+Applicants currently in the middle of a semester should submit a transcript with the application and then a final transcript at the end of the semester.